walles/riff/README.md

 - Add support for `--help`
 - Add support for `--version`
 - Print help and bail if stdin is a terminal
+- On exceptions, print the current version just like `--version`
+- On exceptions, print a link to the issue tracker